Eileen Gu: X Games

 At the 2021 Winter X Games, Gu won a bronze medal in Big Air and two gold medals in SuperPipe and Slopestyle, becoming the first rookie to win a gold medal in Women's Ski SuperPipe, the first rookie to medal in three events, and the first athlete representing China to win a gold medal at the X Games.

+At the 2024 Winter X Games, Gu won gold in SuperPipe despite being injured on her right hip during the X Games Slopestyle training.
+She wrote "Pain is Temporary" on her hand, and showed it to the cameras during the finals.
+Due to the pain, she did not participate in Slopestyle.

 World Championships

 Gu competed at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning two gold medals in Freeski Halfpipe and Freeski Slopestyle and a bronze medal in Freeski Big Air.
 Gu became the first freeskier to win two golds at the FIS Freeski World Championship.
 She competed without poles for the first time due to a broken hand, having fractured a finger and tearing the UCL in her thumb.